mtorpey/wooden-ships/3-advanced.md

 ### A. Wind Numbers

-Each scenario lists an initial wind direction number that indicates the direction in which the wind is blowing at the start of the game, a wind velocity number that represents the strength which the wind is blowing, and a wind change number that determines any possible shift wind direction and/or velocity.
+Each scenario lists an initial *wind direction* number that indicates the direction in which the wind is blowing at the start of the game, a *wind velocity* number that represents the strength at which the wind is blowing, and a *wind change* number that determines any possible shift in wind direction and/or velocity.

-1. The initial wind direction is recorded b moving the wind marker to the stated direction number on the wind direction hex.
+1. The initial wind direction is recorded by moving the wind marker to the stated direction number on the wind direction hex.

-2. The wind velocity is determined by checking the wind velocity number and indexing with the proper velocity.
-There are eight types of velocity located in the Wind Effect Table.
-Each type has a corresponding win velocity number: (0) becalmed, (1) light breeze, (2) moderate breeze, (3) normal breeze, (4) heavy breeze, (5) gale, (6) storm and (7) hurricane.
+2. The wind velocity is determined by checking the wind velocity number and indexing it with the proper velocity.
+There are eight types of velocity located in the Wind Effects Table.
+Each type has a corresponding wind velocity number: (0) becalmed, (1) light breeze, (2) moderate breeze, (3) normal breeze, (4) heavy breeze, (5) gale, (6) storm and (7) hurricane.

 3. Wind change is determined in the wind phase of every third turn, i.e., turn three, six, nine, etc., by rolling a single die.
 If the number rolled equals or exceeds the wind change number, the wind changes as follows:

     a.
 A die is rolled again and the Wind Direction Changes Table is consulted.
 The wind arrow counter is then shifted as directed by this table.

     b.
 A die is rolled a third time and the Wind Velocity Changes Table is consulted.
 The velocity is shifted a step if applicable.

     c.
 If the wind velocity should increase a step from storm force to hurricane force, the game ends immediately.
 If the wind velocity should drop a step from light breeze force, all ships are becalmed and no movement other than turning in place is allowed until the wind velocity increases.
 Velocity cannot be reduce to less than zero.

     d.
 NOTE: Wind Velocity affects not only movement but full sail and fire capabilities of certain ships.
 These exceptions are noted underneath the Wind Effects Table.